As a result of the various time-altering storylines in the DC universe, there have been several incarnations of

 For More Information: Justice League

-In the Justice League episode Brainiac made a copy of himself near New Genesis.
+In a Justice League episode, Brainiac made a copy of himself near New Genesis.
 He took control of a base near Apokolips and activated it.
 He was taken over by Darkseid, but Orion and the Justice League destroyed both Darkseid and Brainiac.
 In Divided We Fall it seems that Luthor was held captive by Brainiac ever since Brainiac shot him in Superman The Animated Series .
 It began to control Luthor's actions, in addition to curing his kryptonite cancer and granting him superhuman strength and durability.
 Luthor planned on implanting his brain into a new Amazo body created by Cadmus.
 Amanda Waller and the Justice League destroyed the Amazo.
 Flash used the power of the Speed Force to create light speed vibrations and destroyed Brainiac.
 Brainiac seems to be alive, since Luthor has him still in his head.
 After experiencing all the power Brainiac had given him, Luthor decided to find Brainiac so he can feel his former glory which was taken from him by the Flash.
 However, his attempts to revive Brainiac resulted only in the resurrection of Darkseid.

 Legion of Super-Heroes